 What is Navigation?

 You may be curious about a Career in Navigation.
-Internet is brimming with pages on How to get into Navigation, while one should first understand What is a Career in Navigation.
+Almost everyone seems to be talking about How to start a Career in Navigation, while one should first develop an understanding of What is a Career in Navigation.
 It is best to learn about Navigation from a real professional, this is akin to getting it from the horse's mouth.

-Second Officer Gyanesh Yadav is an experienced professional with 8 years & 11 months in Navigation.
+Second Officer Gyanesh Yadav invested 8 years & 11 months in Navigation.
 Second Officer Gyanesh Yadav defines Navigation as:

 Navigation is a field of study that focuses on the process of monitoring and controlling the movement of a craft or vehicle from one place to another.